 - Origami Owl practices a 30-day return policy and a 90-day warranty for manufacturer’s defects

-The company truly offers a creative direct selling opportunity.
+The company truly offers a creative direct selling opportunity, much different than Mary Kay or Stella & Dot.
 This is going to be a business that doesn’t necessarily have as much competition as say a direct sales position in the health products field, which is a plus too.